21david/LeetCode-solutions/README.md

 My goal is to master programming language syntax, data structures, algorithms, problem analysis, complexity analysis, optimization techniques, and related software engineering skills through consistent practice.

 I use this repository to:
-- Practice and reinforce algorithmic thinking
+- Practice and reinforce algorithmic thinking, critical thinking, and problem solving
 - Improve problem-solving speed and accuracy
 - Deepen understanding of data structures and algorithms and their applications
 - Discover and learn about more advanced data structures and algorithms